Semen

-Spermatozoa, in this case human, are a primary component in normal semen, and the agents of fertilization of female ova.
+Spermatozoa, in this case human, are a primary component of normal semen, and the agents of fertilization of female ova.

 Semen, also known as seminal fluid, is a bodily fluid that contains spermatozoa from the male gonads of animals.
 In humans and placental mammals, seminal fluid is ejaculated through the penis via the urethra.
-This fluid contains proteolytic and other enzymes as well as fructose, which promote the survival of spermatozoa and provide a medium through which they can move or "swim" from the vagina into the uterus to fertilize the female ovum and form a zygote.
+This fluid contains proteolytic and other enzymes as well as fructose, which together promote the survival of spermatozoa and provide a medium through which they can move (or "swim") from the vagina into the uterus and to the fallopian tubes, where they can fertilize the female ovum and form a zygote (diploid cell).

 Semen is collected from animals for artificial insemination or cryoconservation of genetic material.
 Cryoconservation of animal genetic resources is a practice that calls for the collection of semen in efforts for conservation of a particular breed.

 Physiology

 Fertilization

 Depending on the species, spermatozoa can fertilize ova externally or internally.
 In external fertilization, the spermatozoa fertilize the ova directly, outside of the female's sexual organs.
 Female fish, for example, spawn ova into their aquatic environment, where they are fertilized by the semen of the male fish.

 Internal fertilization occurs inside the female's sexual organs after a male inseminates a female through copulation.
 Most vertebrates, including amphibians, reptiles, birds and monotreme mammals, are inseminated through the cloaca.
 Marsupials and placental mammals are inseminated through the vagina.
 In macropods, semen coagulates and forms a mating plug in the vagina after copulation.